-- If you are deploying a subscriber service, presets correspond to billing plans (tariffs, rates) allowing you to forbid your subscribers from changing DVR and analytics settings.
+- If you are deploying a subscriber service, presets correspond to billing plans.
+In most cases, the non-adjustable presets are utilized in the subscriber services to forbid subscribers with permissions to edit cameras from changing DVR and analytics settings since these parameters are usually determined by the plan.
 Create and configure the presets before or in the same time with the billing system integration to provide your subscribers with flexible and affordable plans.

 Any camera must have a preset selected for it.
 When you have just installed Watcher, there is a Default preset in it.
 The Default preset is available in all organizations.

 If you are using Watcher as a CCTV system, the Default preset would be enough.
 However, feel free to use presets as you like to facilitate DVR settings for many cameras.

 Creating a preset

 Select Camera presets in the main menu on the left of the page.

 You may select an existing preset to edit or delete some presets here.
 This page also shows a non-editable preset summary: DVR parameters, adjustability and availability in all Organizations.
 These parameters are set via the form described below.